 1. Promotional Video Editor

-In my opinion, this is definitely one of the best remote jobs for travel out there at the moment!
+This is definitely one of the best remote jobs for travel out there at the moment!

-You can combine creativity, a high demand for work and decent money all together.
+You can combine creativity, a high demand for work and decent money altogether.
 She taught herself how to edit videos and from there, she began to brand and market herself as a video editor.
 Working with Instagram and YouTube Influencers, she is able to command a respectable fee for her services.

 2. SEO Freelancer

 Working freelance doing SEO for small companies is currently how I earn most of my money.
 (Read my story here.)
 SEO or Search Engine Optimization is very easy to learn and is very profitable.